jmikedupont2/formal.land/blog/2023-08-25-trait-representation-in-coq.md

 }
 ```

-We have a type `Sheep`, a trait `Animal` and an implementation of `Animal` for `Sheep`.
+We have a type `Sheep`, a trait `Animal`, and an implementation of `Animal` for `Sheep`.
-We as we can see in `main` after a trait is implemented for a type we can use the methods of the trait like normal methods of the type.
+As we can see in `main`, after a trait is implemented for a type, we can use the methods of the trait like normal methods of the type.

 ## Our translation

-Rust notion of trait is very simmilar to the concept of [typeclasses](https://en.wikipedia.org/wiki/Type_class) in [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
+Rust notion of trait is very similar to the concept of [typeclasses](https://en.wikipedia.org/wiki/Type_class) in [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
 Typeclasses are also present in Coq, so translation of this construction is quite straightforward.

 For a given trait we create a typeclass with fields being just translated signatures of the methods of the trait.
-To allow for the use of method syntax we also define instances of `Notation.Dot` for every method name of the trait.
+To allow for the use of method syntax, we also define instances of `Notation.Dot` for every method name of the trait.
 We also add a parameter of type `Set` for every type parameter of the trait and translate trait bounds of the types into equivalent typeclass parameters.

 ## Translation of associated types

 Associated types are a bit harder than methods to translate, because it is possible to use `::` notation to access them.
-For that purpose we created another typeclass in `Notation` module:
+For that purpose, we created another typeclass in `Notation` module:

 ```coq
 Class DoubleColonType {Kind : Type} (type : Kind) (name : string) : Type := {